What Is Stage 1 Mesothelioma?

 Stage 1 mesothelioma is usually discovered by accident in the course of doing tests for another medical issue or as part of regular cancer screening for a high-risk patient.

-Patients may greatly increase their chances of catching mesothelioma early by telling their doctor about any asbestos exposure history they may have.
+Patients can increase their chances of catching mesothelioma early by telling their doctor about any history of asbestos exposure.
+Download our Free Questions to Ask Your Doctor Checklist so you can feel fully prepared at your appointment.

 Stage 1 Mesothelioma Diagnosis